nicolas-robette/GDAtools/README.md

 Besides, it also provides :

-* several functions for bivariate associations between variables (phi, Cramer's V, correlation coefficient, eta-squared, etc.),
+* several functions for bivariate associations between variables (phi coefficients, Cramer's V, correlation coefficients, eta-squared, etc.),
 * the translation of logit models coefficients into percentages,
 * weighted contingency tables,
 * an underrated association measure for contingency tables ("Percentages of Maximum Deviation from Independence", aka PEM).